The COVID-19 pandemic has changed the world in many ways we never thought imaginable.

 As you travel around, you obviously cannot avoid touching public things – it’s a part of life.
 However, it is now important to be aware and try and limit it where possible.
 For example, where possible use your elbow instead of your hand to press public transport buttons or zebra crossing buttons.
 The less contact you have, the less chance to contract something.

-As for any travel, travellers are also advised to follow proper food hygiene practices, including the five keys for food safety, as well as recommendations to reduce the risk of transmission of emerging pathogens from animals to human in live markets.
+As for any travel, travellers are also advised to follow proper food hygiene practices, including the five keys for food safety.